e-travel/agnostic_backend/doc/indexable.md

 Broadly speaking, the `Indexable` module provides classes with functionality related to the following:

-- define what should be indexed as a document (attributes, nested fields, types etc.)
+- define what should be indexed (attributes names/values, nested fields, field types etc.)
-- define how it should be indexed (when the object changes in some way)
+- define who should be notified when an object (or its owner) needs to be indexed (when the object changes in some way)
+- when should the above notifications occur

 In our examples below, we are working with `ActiveRecord` models, but `AgnosticBackend` can be used with any object.
 Also, whenever we